lauramoses/Machine_Learning_Algorithms/Unsupervised Learning/K-Means_Clustering/README.md

-# $K$-Means Clustering
+# K-Means Clustering

 ## Contents
-In this project, artificially clustered data are generated, then partitioned using a from-scratch $K$-means clustering algorithm by identifying $k$ number of centroids, and then allocating every data point to the nearest cluster.
+In this project, artificially clustered data are generated, then partitioned using a from-scratch K-means clustering algorithm by identifying K number of centroids, and then allocating every data point to the nearest cluster.

 ## Software
 For this notebook we will need the following packages: